jef/airsonic-docs/logging.md

 One can change the defaults log level by modifying the default application inner configuration.

-This application configuration is located in a file called `application.properties` packaged into the Airsonic.war file.
-Fortunately, there are ways to override the default configuration without having to modify the `application.properties` inner file.
+This application configuration is located in a file called `airsonic.properties` packaged into the Airsonic.war file.
+Fortunately, there are ways to override the default configuration without having to modify the `airsonic.properties` inner file.

 Those interested in details can have a look at [this spring.io document](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-application-property-files).